A forward-thinking home designed for family health and joy

 Notable project features and accomplishments:

-- The entire home was designed to be wheelchair accessible – with an elevator, zero threshold shower, wide door openings and a ramp in the garage to prepare the space for aging in place and taking care of family
+• The entire home was designed to be wheelchair accessible.
+Key features include an elevator, zero threshold shower, wide door openings and a ramp in the garage to prepare the space for aging in place and taking care of family.

-- Several state-of-the art technology elements helped prioritize long-term health: air scrubbers that optimize the indoor air quality; plywood/MDF cabinets with no added formaldehyde (NAF), low-VOC paint throughout, a sauna and steam shower and an automated recessed lighting system that matches LED color temperatures to natural circadian rhythms throughout the day
+• Several state-of-the art technology elements helped prioritize long-term health.
+Air scrubbers optimize the indoor air quality.
+Plywood/MDF cabinets with no added formaldehyde (NAF) and low-VOC paint throughout provided peace of mind for the family.
+The sauna and steam shower brought in spa like amenities.
+An automated recessed lighting system was installed that matches LED color temperatures to natural circadian rhythms throughout the day.

-- Hobbies and passions are nurtured in the architecture through a music/recording studio, piano room, art gallery space off the entry hall and several built-ins
+• Hobbies and passions are nurtured in the craftsman mountain home architecture through a music/recording studio, piano room, art gallery space off the entry hall and several built-ins.

-- Separate spaces create quiet zones that allow for very comfortable extended guest stays – a cathedral-ceiling sunroom and family room separated by a see-through fireplace, spacious home offices, separate first floor primary wing, even his and hers commodes in the primary bathroom
+• Separate spaces create quiet zones that allow for very comfortable extended guest stays.
+A cathedral-ceiling sunroom and family room separated by a see-through fireplace provided coziness.
+The spacious home offices, separate first floor primary wing and even his and hers commodes in the primary bathroom provided privacy.

-- A minimal landscape treatment prioritizes the native plants and trees of the back woods, while a monochromatic color scheme on the exterior camouflage the home into the surroundings, making the home appear to rise right out of the Earth
+• A minimal landscape treatment prioritizes the native plants and trees of the back woods.
+The monochromatic color scheme on the exterior camouflage the home into the surroundings, making the home appear to rise right out of the Earth.

-- An all-glass sunroom with a natural stone fireplace that matches the exterior stone presents an ideal sunlit space that blends the indoor-outdoor connection to nature and provides exceptional sight lines to enjoy the surrounding flora and fauna
+• An all-glass sunroom with a natural stone fireplace that matches the exterior stone presents an ideal sunlit space that blends the indoor-outdoor connection to nature.
+It also provides exceptional sight lines to enjoy the surrounding flora and fauna.

-To have created a home as open, joyous and welcoming as these homeowners was a privilege and a pleasure.
+To have created a craftsman mountain home as open, joyous and welcoming as these homeowners was a privilege and a pleasure.

 Landscape and hardscape credit: Midwest Arbor